 The Department co-operates closely with related centres of graduate studies.
-These are mainly the Centre for Comparative Literature, the Centre for the Study of Drama, the Cinema Studies Institute, the Centre for Medieval Studies, the Joint Initiative in German and European Studies, and the Centre for European, Russian, and Eurasian Studies.
+These are mainly the Centre for Comparative Literature, the Centre for the Study of Drama, the Cinema Studies Institute, the Centre for Medieval Studies, the Joint Initiative in German and European Studies, the Centre for Jewish Studies, and the Centre for European, Russian, and Eurasian Studies.
 We also co-operate closely with German institutions, such as the Goethe Institute and the German Academic Exchange Service.